lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Authentication Keys {#auth-keys}

 The authentication key MUST be a signature key or static Diffie-Hellman key.
 The Initiator and the Responder MAY use different types of authentication keys, e.g. one uses a signature key and the other uses a static Diffie-Hellman key.
 When using a signature key, the authentication is provided by a signature.
-Algorithms need to be specified with enough parameters to make them completely determined.
-For example, the curve used in the signature algorithm is determined by the authentication key parameters.
 When using a static Diffie-Hellman key the authentication is provided by a Message Authentication Code (MAC) computed from an ephemeral-static ECDH shared secret which enables significant reductions in message sizes.
 The MAC is implemented with an AEAD algorithm.
 When using static Diffie-Hellman keys the Initiator's and Responder's private authentication keys are called I and R, respectively, and the public authentication keys are called G_I and G_R, respectively.
+The authentication key algorithm needs to specified with enough parameters to make it completely determined.
+Note that for most signature algorithms, the signature is detemined by the signature algorithm and the authentication key algorithm together.
+For example, the curve used in the signature is typically determined by the authentication key parameters.

 * Only the Responder SHALL have access to the Responder's private authentication key.